SUSE/connect/MANUAL.md

 ### AFTER
   `SUSEConnect --url <registration-server-url> -r <regcode> >> <logfile>`

+  TBD

 ## USE WITH SMT
   SUSEConnect can also be used to register systems with a local SUSE Subscription Management Tool, instead of the SUSE Customer Center.
+Use `SUSEConnect --url <smt-server-url>` to register systems with SMT and set [proxies][ENVIRONMENT] as required.

+  TBD

+## IMPLEMENTATION
+  SUSEConnect is implemented in Ruby 2.0.
+It communicates with the registration server using a RESTful JSON API over HTTP using TLS encryption.

+## ENVIRONMENT
+  SUSEConnect respects the HTTP_PROXY and HTTPS_PROXY environment variables.

 ## FILES
   * `/etc/SUSEConnect`:
-    Configuration file containing server URL etc
+    Configuration file containing server URL, regcode and language for registration TBD

 ## AUTHOR
   SUSE Linux Products GmbH <scc-feedback@suse.de>

 ## LINKS
   https://scc.suse.com

+## SEE ALSO

+SUSEConnect(5)